Nothing says elegance like marble floors. It lends a feeling of nobility to an average house with its shiny surface and veining pattern.

 Get out your best microfiber mop, whether it’s a spin mop or a traditional manual mop.
 Spin mops are very useful since they quickly wring out the majority of the water.

 Begin at the farthest end of the room and make your way to the entrance or exit.
-On marble, short strokes work best, and don’t be afraid to overlap as you go.
+On marble, short strokes work best and don’t be afraid to overlap as you go.
 To avoid spreading filth, dip and wring your mop often.

 It’s time to rinse the floor once you’ve finished mopping it with the detergent and hot water.
 Fill a bucket halfway with cool, clean water.
-Then, using the same manner as before, mop as needed by dipping and wringing.
+Then, needing the same manner as before, mop as needed by dipping and wringing.

 Change the water as frequently as possible.
 Change it when it starts to appear muddy.
 This eliminates the possibility of streaks or scratches created by particles in the water.